Waste reduction and recycling

 A part of the metal scrap (steel) generated during production activities is reused directly in-house as a raw material in electric furnaces.
 As for other waste, we are engaged in reducing ultimate disposal amount of waste through re-resourcing (e.g. collection of scrap iron, collection of zinc out of melting dust).
 Oxidized slag generated from steelmaking is recycled at a rate as high as 90% or more and is reused for civil construction material and concrete material.

-We will continue to promote recycling and reduce the ultimate disposal amount through the expansion and improvement of 3R activities.
+We continue to promote recycling and reduce the amount of ultimate disposed industrial waste through the expansion and improvement of 3R activities.

 Obtained revised JIS Certification for Oxidized Slag

 Toyohashi Factory has established a system in which oxidized slag generated within the electric furnace during the refining process and reduced slag discharged from the ladle after continuous casting subsequent to the refinery process are completely separated, treated, processed and recycled by installation of a slag cooling facility and crushing facility.
 In April 2013, the factory obtained JIS A 5011-4: A slag aggregate for concrete category No.4: electric furnace slag aggregate.
 In addition, the factory acquired in December 2013, another certificate for Revised JIS A 5011-4 and started to produce and sell electric furnace oxidized slag aggregate for concrete.